Argozilla/Pasta/SECURITY.md

 ## Reporting a Vulnerability

-Finding a vulnerability can be scary, if you find a vulnerability you can go to the "Issues" page.
-We do not accept emails because of a vulnerability, all vulunerabilities or issues must be reported in the "Issues" page so that we can really see it..
+If you find a vulnerability you can go to the "Issues" page.
+We do not accept emails regarding  a vulnerability, all vulunerabilities or issues must be reported in the "Issues" page so that we can really see it.